lottiesteinjs/lottiesteinjs/README.md

 ## _aeya bot! 🌈_
 first of all aeya bot is my first (might be my only) project :D
-- aeyabot is a kpop-card bot game and is currently in beta.
+- aeyabot is a kpop, cpop, jpop etc. card bot game and is currently in beta.
 - she is mostly cute pastel-themed!
 - you can collect your favourite idols and the rest is endless...